 This fertility monitor identifies the prime fertility days to help women who are trying to conceive maximize their chances of getting pregnant.
 A non-invasive and easy-to-use device, it consists of a handheld monitor that, along with the use of the Clearblue Fertility Monitor Test Sticks, identifies changes in fertility hormones.
 While most over-the-counter ovulation tests monitor the luteinizing hormone on its own, the Clearblue Fertility Monitor tracks both luteinizing and estrogen hormones to typically identify up to six fertile days (two days of Peak Fertility and one to five days of High Fertility).

-The following fertility checklists for male and fertility problems can help you identify possible health and lifestyle changes you need to make if you want to conceive a baby.
-Each of the four “Fit for Fertility” checklists are made up of checklists for men and women, separated into the egg, the sperm, conception, and general male and female fertility problems.
-To learn more, read Dr Michael Dooley’s Fit for Fertility: Overcoming Infertility and Preparing for Pregnancy.
+The following male and female fertility checklists will help you identify lifestyle changes you need to make if you want to conceive a baby.
+Each of the four “Fit for Fertility” checklists are made up of checklists for men and women, separated into egg/ovulation, sperm, conception, and general male and female fertility problems.

 Female Fertility Checklist #1: Your Eggs and Menstrual Cycle